This section will cover how you'll do that with your troop.

 gsLearn is our online training platform that gives you easy access to online and in-person learning opportunities as well as the ability to track all your accomplishments!
 Learn at your own pace, access additional resources, and repeat info when you need it!

-When you have the knowledge and skills you need to manage your girls, your troop will thrive.
+We know that when you have the knowledge and skills you need to manage your girls, both you and your troop will thrive.
 GSSEM has learning opportunities that will help you grow your skills and confidence.
+The GSSEM Volunteer Experience team holds live webinar training opportunities to help volunteers explore the many facets of troop leadership.
+Visit the event calendar for upcoming live training sessions.

 Attention New Troop Leaders